 - Make separate landing pages for your campaigns, and optimise them for performance.

-- Get rid of dependencies on third party services, freight calculation has killed many checkouts before.
-Disable this on Black Friday, and give customers a fixed price, or just free delivery!
+- Get rid of dependencies on third-party services, freight calculation has killed many checkouts before.
+Disable this on Black Friday, and give customers a fixed price or just free delivery!

 - Fix all known bugs and regressions, they can break your site under heavy load.

-Do a complete review of your web solution – from backend to frontend, and make sure everything works like it should.
+Do a complete review of your web solution – from backend to frontend, and make sure everything works as it should.
 There is a lot you can do yourself, or you can ask us to do it thoroughly.
-We do a review of the database, the back-end, logs, front-end – your various page types and deliver a prioritised list of issues that will contribute to better performance.
+We do a review of the database, the back-end, logs, and front-end – your various page types and deliver a prioritised list of issues that will contribute to better performance.